Garlic Herb Butter Roasted Chicken

 Instructions

-- Mix olive oil, melted butter, and lemon juice in a small bowl and stir well.
-Place the chicken on a cutting board or into the prepared pan and pour the butter mixture over the chicken.
-Use your hands to get it under the skin and inside the cavity.
+- In a small bowl, combine olive oil, melted butter, and lemon juice, then stir well.
+Place the chicken on a cutting board or in a prepared pan, and pour the butter mixture over it.
+Use your hands to rub the mixture under the skin and inside the cavity of the chicken.

 - Season chicken liberally with salt and pepper on the inside and outside.
 Sprinkle on top with the parsley.